 released into the environment are heavier than air and will

 - Tune into a local radio or TV station for instructions from

-during a public health emergency.
+with calls during a public health emergency.
 So do not try to call for instructions.

 Information also may be available over the Internet.
 Depending on the kind of